adnan-td/sensor-lifeline-backend/README.md

 1. Clone/fork the repository
 2. Install Nodejs on your device
 3. Install Docker (Skip - if mysql already installed)
+4. Install Yarn by `npm install yarn -g` (Skip - if yarn already installed)
-4. Create a `.env` file in the root folder of the project, copy and paste the `.env.sample` into the .env file
+5. Create a `.env` file in the root folder of the project, copy and paste the `.env.sample` into the .env file

 In the project directory, you can run: